Submissions/seneschal/docs/tech_specs.md

 In order to support and maintain the software, developers need to see recent logs and the contents of all of those directories.

-Updates consist of the developers delivering Python source code for review and deployment.
+Updates to either the daemon or a plugin consist of developers delivering checksummed tarballs for review and deployment.

 ## Implementation Design

-Most of the code is written in Python.
+The daemon code is written in Python.
+Messages are JSON files.
+Plugins can be written in any language that supports reading environment variables, command line argument parsing, and file I/O.

 The daemon uses two third-party packages: